Who We Are

 Associate Director of Worship, Worship Coordinator

 Bora works as a Senior Manager for a healthcare technology company in Philadelphia called InstaMed.
-Bora currently attends Metro Presbyterian Church (PCA) in Philadelphia, PA and serves on the worship team there.
-She graduated from the University of Pennsylvania in 2007 where she received a BSE in Chemical and Biomolecular Engineering.
+Bora currently attends Metro Church in Philadelphia, PA and serves on the worship team there.
+She graduated from the University of Pennsylvania and currently resides in Philadelphia, PA.
 Bora has been a camper since 1990 until she joined the staff in 2003.
-She currently resides in Philadelphia, PA.

 Christina (Xtina) Choi

 Christina works as an analyst at Sidecar, a tech startup in Philadelphia.
 She attends Metro Church and leads a community group.
 She graduated from Lower Moreland High School and currently resides in Chalfont, PA.
 Christina was a camper for 2 years since 2005 before joining the staff as a counselor in 2007.